For God's sake, do not dress your tiny daughters in red.

 - Averted/Subverted in Detective Conan.
 During the bus hijacker case, Haibara wears a red coat.
-Then she feels the presence of a Black Organization, pulls her hood up, and spends the rest of the case scared out of her wits.
-Finally at the end she's convinced that she only attracts evil and tries to commit suicide on the exploding bus.
+Then she feels the presence of a member of the Black Organization, pulls her hood up, and spends the rest of the case scared out of her wits.
+At the end, she's convinced that she only attracts evil and tries to commit suicide on the exploding bus.
 Conan comes and saves her and gives her one of his "Suicide is bad, don't give up" speeches.

 - Christina Sierra, Anew Returner, Nena Trinity and Wang Liu Mei from Gundam 00.
 Yes, 00 loves this trope.

 - Lampshaded constantly in Jin-Roh: The Wolf Brigade, which quotes from the original Little Red Riding Hood tale.
 The protagonist Fuse hesitates at shooting a young girl in a red hood who's carrying a terrorist bomb.
 After she blows herself up, he finds himself drawn to her sister, also wearing red who is actually a terrorist-turned-police-informant.
 And as in the original fairy tale, the girl in the red hoodie is killed by the 'wolf' at the end.